Drum kit: Cymbals

-In most drum kits and drum/percussion kits cymbals are as important as the drums themselves.
-The oldest idiophones in music are cymbals, and were used throughout the ancient Near East, very early in the Bronze Age period.
-Cymbals are most associated with Turkey and Turkish craftsmanship, where Zildjian (the name means cymbal smith) has predominantly made them since 1623.
+In most drum kits and drum/percussion kits, cymbals are as prominent as the drums themselves.
+The oldest idiophones in music are cymbals, a version of which were used throughout the ancient Near East very early in the Bronze Age period.
+Cymbals are mostly associated with Turkey and Turkish craftsmanship, where Zildjian has made them since 1623.

 While most drummers purchase cymbals individually, beginner cymbal packs were brought to market to provide entry-level cymbals for the novice drummer.
 The kits normally contain four cymbals: one ride, one crash, and a pair of hi-hats.
-A few contain only three cymbals, using a crash/ride instead of the separate ride and crash.
+Some contain only three cymbals, using a crash/ride instead of the separate ride and crash.
 The sizes closely follow those given in Common configurations below.

-Most drummers extend this by adding another crash, a splash, a china/effects cymbal; or even all of those last mentioned.
+Most drummers extend the normal configuration by adding another crash, a splash, a china cymbal or an effects cymbal.

 Ride cymbal

-The ride cymbal is most often used for keeping a constant-rhythm pattern, every beat or more often, as the music requires.
-Development of this ride technique is generally credited to Baby Dodds.
+The ride cymbal is most often used for keeping a constant rhythm pattern, every beat or more often, as the music requires.
+Development of this ride technique is generally credited to jazz drummer Baby Dodds.

-Most drummers have a single main ride, located near their right (or dominant) hand – within easy playing reach, as it is used very regularly – often a 20" to 22" diameter sizing but 16"-26" diameters are not uncommon.
-It is usually a medium-heavy to heavy-weighted cymbal that cuts through other instrumental sounds, but some drummers use a swish cymbal, sizzle cymbal or other exotic or lighter metal ride, as the main or only ride in their kit, particularly for jazz, gospel or ballad/folk sounds.
-In the 1960s Ringo Starr of the Beatles used a sizzle cymbal as a second ride, particularly during guitar solos.
+Most drummers have a single main ride, located near their dominant hand – within easy playing reach, as it is used regularly – often a 20"–22" in diameter, but diameters of 16"–26" are not uncommon.
+It is usually a medium-heavy- to heavy-weight cymbal whose sound cuts through other instrumental sounds.
+Some drummers use a swish cymbal, sizzle cymbal, or other exotic or lighter metal rides, as the main or only ride in their kit, particularly for jazz, gospel, or ballad/folk sounds.
+In the 1960s, Ringo Starr of the Beatles used a sizzle cymbal as a second ride, particularly during guitar solos.